web-std/io/blob/Readme.md

 ### Usage from Typescript

-This library makes use of [typescript using JSDOC annotations][ts-jsdoc] and also generates type difinitions along with typed definition maps.
-So you should be able to get all the type innference out of the box.
+This library makes use of [typescript using JSDOC annotations][ts-jsdoc] and also generates type definitions along with typed definition maps.
+So you should be able to get all the type inference out of the box.

 ## Install